cerner/cerner.github.io/source/_posts/2014-09-26-closures-and-currying-in-javascript.md

 By currying the msg function so the first variable is cached as “Hello,”, we can call a simpler function, hello, that only requires one variable to be passed.
 Doesn’t this sound similar to what a closure might be used for?

-Often when I discuss functional programming concepts, I sense an air of frustration.
+In the discussion of functional programming concepts, there is often a sense of resistance.

 {% img center /assets/2014-09-26-closures-and-currying-in-javascript/not_going_to_happen.jpg Stop trying to make functional programming happen.
 It's not going to happen! %}